ibm-cloud-docs/app-configuration/faq.md

 | Snapshots | Not Supported | Not Supported | Supported |
 | KMS integration (BYOK and KYOK) | Not Supported | Not Supported | Supported |
 {: caption="Table 2.
 Capabilities, quotas, and limits for various pricing plans" caption-side="bottom"}

+Note: See the App Configuration catalog page for current pricing.

 ## How do I audit {{site.data.keyword.appconfig_short}} activity?
 {: #faq-ac-audit}